fjwright/REDUCE-IDE/packages/reduce-ide-readme.txt

 The manual is installed automatically as part of this package as an Info document, which should appear at the top of your Info directory.
-It is also available as a PDF document or a multi-page HTML document via the website.
+It is also available as a PDF document and a multi-page HTML document via the website.